shankar-r10n/spt-aca-hol/README.md

    _(Hint: The - dockerr10n/aca-lab1-image:pink - image results in a html page with pink colored background.)_
 2. Using the CLI - Inactivate one of the revisions and re-implement 50/50 split so that traffic is split between the green and pink revisions.
 3. Convert the above deployment to an internal only ingress using - _az cli_ .
 4. Secure the above deployment with a VNet.
+(Hint: You may need to create a new Container Apps Environment based on choices you make and then redeploy the app.)

 ***